 "We've both been realistic about this relationship, Mac, two career-driven people who need a safe sexual outlet.
 You want to be a Police Commander.
 Sex with coworkers poses risks that you don't want to take.
 A full-time girlfriend is also a burden; she may be uncomfortable with the demands of police work.

-“I want to open a new accounting firm, eventually.
+“I want to open my own accounting firm eventually.
 Several of my customers are already interested; one more big client and I can make the jump.
 Family and children don't interest me.
 So, our relationship is perfect for me.
 If I'm in town and have the itch, I can call you, and vice versa.
 For a short time, we have all the advantages of a married couple: passionate sex, walks in Grant Park, nice dinners like this, and stimulating conversation.
 The difference is that there are no strings attached.
 Both of us can walk away with no consequences.

-“This brings me to some news, my company is sending me to Dubai next week for a six-month assignment.
-There's an accounting project that is a major fiasco, and they need me to dig in and save it.
+“This brings me to some news.
+My company is sending me to Dubai next week for a six-month assignment.
+An accounting project is a major fiasco; they need me to dig in and save it.
 To be honest, I have an ulterior motive.
-If I do succeed in rescuing the project, I have a chance to turn the client to my side.
+If I succeed in rescuing the project, I can turn the client to my side.
 He's highly placed in the UAE royal family and has mountains of money.
-With a person like that backing me, I could realize my dream of starting my own accounting firm."
+With someone like that backing me, I could realize my dream of starting my own accounting firm."

 "So, this is goodbye?"